DOWL Water Resources Engineer (Mid Level) in Billings, Montana

 Motivation – Sets and achieves challenging goals; demonstrates persistence and overcomes obstacles; measures self against standard of excellence; takes calculated risks to accomplish goals.

 Excellent verbal and written communication skills including report writing, project correspondence, and presenting to large and diverse groups.

 Ability to read, analyze, and interpret scientific and technical materials.
 Ability to respond to inquiries or complaints from clients, co-workers, regulatory agencies, or members of the business community.
 Ability to effectively present information to clients, co-workers, and the public.

 Ability to define problems, collect data, establish facts, and draw valid conclusions.
 Ability to interpret an extensive variety of technical instructions in mathematical or diagram form and deal with abstract and concrete variables.

-Must be able to use Microsoft Word, Outlook, Excel, and Project software.
+Able to use Microsoft Word, Excel, Outlook, and Project Software.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.